 - Château de Vaux-le-Vicomte, Maincy

 This morning we travel out of Paris by private coach to the famous château of Vaux-le-Vicomte.
 Nicolas Fouquet, Louis XIV’s Superintendant of Finances built this great house in 1641.
 Fouquet’s grand Baroque château, with its splendid formal gardens created by André Le Nôtre, raised the jealousy of the king and Fouquet fell from grace.
 Louis XIV subsequently commissioned Le Nôtre to create an even greater vision at Versailles.
 Our visit will illustrate how the landscape was modified to achieve the perspectives of the magnificent formal garden.
 We shall also explore the sumptuously furnished apartments, decorated with beautiful tapestries, as well as the kitchen with its row upon row of gleaming copperware.

 After lunch we return to Paris where we spend the afternoon visiting the much anticipated new art gallery in Paris.
 The Fondation Louis Vuitton for Creation has entrusted architect Frank Gehry (Guggenheim Museum Bilbao, Vitra Design Museum, New York 8 Spruce Street) to design a new contemporary art museum and cultural centre, set in the Jardin d’Acclimatation, a children’s park in the Bois de Boulogne.
 Frank Gehry has imagined the building inspired by the glass dome of the Grand Palais.
 Using innovative technological developments, the museum takes the shape of the sails of a boat vessel inflated by the wind.
+(Overnight Paris)

 Day 6: Monday 2 October, Paris

 - Musée de l’Orangerie